Open 24/7 | Call Today

 • How do you prove medical malpractice in Illinois?

-• What should you do if you suspect you were injured because of medical negligence?
+• What steps should you take if you suspect medical negligence?

 What Are The Common Types Of Surgical Errors?

 Mistakes and errors in the surgical suite can result in traumatic injuries and fatalities.
 However, surgical errors occur before, during, and after a surgical procedure.
-Also, any member of the surgical team or health care facility staff can be negligent or commit an error.
+Additionally, any member of the surgical team or healthcare facility staff can be negligent or commit an error.
 Medical negligence is not limited to physicians, surgeons, and anesthetists.

 Common types of surgical errors that may cause injuries or death include: